Other / mixed grade configuration · Parma, OH

 How many students attend Parma Virtual Learning Academy?

 Parma Virtual Learning Academy has 54 students enrolled.
-It is a other school in Parma, OH.
+It is a public school in Parma, OH.

 What is the student-teacher ratio at Parma Virtual Learning Academy?